Primarily European earwig (Forficula auricularia)

 Biology and life cycle Females carefully tend clusters of up to 30 eggs, in small nests under rocks in the soil in winter.
 They clean fungi from the eggs and guard and protect eggs and young.
 In spring, the earwig "family" moves out to gardens to feed together; as the young mature, they tend go their separate ways.
 There is one generation a year.
 Earwigs are nocturnal and seek moist, dark places, under stones, debris and even flowers and damaged fruit.

 Pest monitoring Search with flashlight at night.
 Earwigs are omnivorous and easily attracted to fish oils and cat food in traps.
-(See UIC website).
-"Whap" flowers over a pizza box to knock earwigs off plants.
-Do not eat.
+Vigorously shake flowers over a box lid to knock earwigs off plants.

 Remove debris and hiding places in gardens.
 Commercial earwig traps are available.